-Being injured is no fun.
-Not knowing where to turn, who to believe, and what to do about your continuing medical bills is frustrating.
-Become your best health-care advocate and know where you can turn in Atlanta, Georgia to find the right Medical Malpractice Attorney for you.
+Become your best health-care advocate and know where you can turn to in Atlanta, GA to find the right Medical Malpractice Lawyers for you.

 What is Medical Malpractice or Medical Negligence?

 Medical malpractice occurs when medical professionals deviate from the recognized “standard of care” in the treatment of a patient.
 Many medical malpractice cases turn on this question: What was the medical "standard of care" in the situation in question?

 The “standard of care” is based on the customary practices of the average physician given the scope of their practice, i.e., what the average physician would customarily or typically do in similar circumstances.